Login

 Montmartre provides an opportunity for students to practise their language skills with its many street stalls and street artists, shops and cafés.
 Once a meeting place for artists in the late 19th and early 20th century, your group can also view artists painting portraits and caricatures for the tourists and enjoy a spectacular view of Paris from the steps of the Sacré Coeur.

-Take your students behind-the-scenes of France’s premier stadium.
+As part of our Paris language school trips, take your students behind-the-scenes of France’s premier stadium.
 Take a tour, in French or English, of the players’ tunnel, changing rooms, security facilities, pitch and photo museum.

 A tailor-made coach tour of Paris that includes a dedicated French or English-speaking guide, who will help with pronunciation and knowledge of the many sights of Paris.
 One of our groups’ favourites is the evening tour of the Paris Illuminations.
 We can arrange walking tours too.